 - To support the safety and security of all members of our community.

 - To promote responsible and engaged involvement in the campus community.

 - To uphold the University's standards of excellence in education and promote the ethical, intellectual, and emotional growth and development of students involved in the disciplinary process.

 - To ensure compliance with federal, state and local laws and regulations.

-Students are responsible for complying with the announcements and regulations in this catalog and with all policies, rules and regulations of the university and this campus.
-The student conduct officers in OSSJA uphold campus standards of academic honesty and student conduct by resolving alleged violations of university policies or campus regulations.
+Students are responsible for complying with the announcements and regulations in this catalog and with all policies of the university and this campus.
+The student conduct staff in OSSJA uphold campus standards of academic honesty and student conduct by resolving alleged violations of university policies.
 The Code of Academic Conduct and other policies related to student conduct may be found on the Policies page at the Office of Student Support & Judicial Affairs.
-Students are not able to register or receive transcripts of record or diplomas until they have met all university obligations.
+Students must meet all university obligations in order to register for courses or receive transcripts of record and diplomas.